bartodziej777/library-management-system/README.md

 ## Overview

 The **Library Management System** is a simple desktop application built with JavaFX that simulates the functionality of a library management system.
 It enables users to borrow and return books as library patrons and allows librarians to add and remove books from the catalog.
-The application is designed to be an intuitive and efficient tool for basic library operations.

 ## Features